Salvoxia/truenas-spindown-timer/README.md

                  CAUTION: This inverts the -i option, which can then be used to manually supply drives or zfs pools to monitor.
 All other drives or zfs pools will be ignored.
+  -c           : Check mode.
+Outputs drive power state after each POLL_TIME
+                 seconds.
   -q           : Quiet mode.
 Outputs are suppressed set.
   -v           : Verbose mode.
 Prints additional information during execution.
   -d           : Dry run.
 No actual spindown is performed.
+  -r           : Read threshold to define "idle".
+Drives are seen as "idle" if the
+                  amount of reads within the timeout is below this threshold.
+Use IEC notation, e.g. 350K or 10M -w           : Same as -r, but for writes.
   -h           : Print this help message.

 Example usage: